SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 - 240V systems: black-black, blue-blue, green-green

-All wiring must comply with NEC and local electrical codes.
+All electrical wiring must comply with NEC and local code requirements.

 - Shop SunTouch Heating Mats